 - How to Check your Board Exam Score: PRC Verification of Rating

 Take note that the PRC ID is valid for three years, renewable on your birth month.
-Applicants may renew their PRC ID prior to expiration date.
-Doing so will not lose the one (1) year validity as a result of early renewal, according to the PRC.
+Applicants may renew their PRC ID weeks or months prior to expiration date.

-Go to the official PRC online renewal and application website at https://online.prc.gov.ph.
+Go to the official PRC online renewal website at https://online.prc.gov.ph.
 This is the PRC LERIS or the Licensure Examination and Registration Information System.

-If you previously used and created an account at PRC’s old website at www.prc-online.com, please note that user accounts created there are NO longer active.
+If you previously used and created an account at PRC’s old website at www.prc-online.com, please note that according to the PRC, user accounts created there are NO longer active.
 All applicants must register a different account at the new PRC LERIS website.

 – PRC LERIS alternative site #1: https://online1.prc.gov.ph